Appendix: Version History & Acknowledgements

 Because this guide is published online, I can make improvements and corrections at any time.
-This list only highlights major additions or corrections to the guide.
+This list highlights major additions / corrections, and news coverage about the guide.

 - November 11, 2017 – The LEGO Storage guide has received a lot of visitors in the last week thanks to articles on Brickset, The Brick Fan, Brickfinder, FBTB, Zusammengebaut (German), and numerous other websites, LUG’s, and forums.
 Thanks for all the support and constructive feedback!
 I’ve read all of your feedback and I’m slowly making improvements to the guide!